 When Is Automatic Fire Detection Required?

 A fire detection system is a good idea for your property, and many insurance companies offer discounts based on your level of protection.
-While voluntary in your private residence, the law requires automatic fire detection in a wide array of other facilities.
+While not required in your private residence, the law does require automatic fire detection in a wide array of other facilities.

 Local Building Code Requirements